Ten Laws to Design By

 Placing elements to take up 1/3rd or 2/rds of the space will be more visually pleasing to most viewers.

 Read more about the Rule of Thirds.

 The law of proximity is often neglected, even by experienced designers.
 This law states that elements near each other will appear related, and you should be intentional about the placement and spacing of elements in your design.

-If you place two elements nearby, users will assume the elements are related regardless of what they are.
-Web applications often group controls near each other as a convention, yet sometimes those controls relate to completely different functionality.
+If you place two elements nearby, users will assume they are related regardless of what they are.
+Web applications often group controls near each other as a convention, yet sometimes those controls relate to entirely different functionality.
 A search button equality spaced next to a “save” and “cancel” button will assume a relationship.
 For example, maybe the search is for looking up a previous version of your work.

 Using proximity is not all about avoiding unintentional grouping; it can be used to inform users better as well.
 Placing headlines closer to their related paragraphs instantly informs users that the text is associated with the content below.
 You can look at the headlines in this blog as an example.